DeeDive/CS197_notes/Lec10.md

 ### identifying research gaps
 Now, you can look at gaps between the overall research question and the research hypotheses – what are hypotheses that have not been tested?

+## Generating Ideas For Building on a Research Paper

++ Change the task of interest
++ Change the evaluation strategy
++ change the proposed method (like most deep learning method papers)
+  + dataset format (another section of the radiology report)
+  + pretraining/training strategies (what pretrained model to use; training objective (MLM)
+  + deep learning architecture (vision-language pretraining)
+  + problem formulation (e.g. take multiple images as input)